nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 - `low` **Required** lowest price of the asset in the quote currency as a string parseable to a positive number
 - `volume` **Required** volume of the asset in the base currency as a string parseable to a positive number

+Candles are expected to include a minimum number of records for a given interval:

+- `1d`: 7 candles
+- `1h`: 24 candles
+- `1m`: 60 candles

 ## `/trades-by-timestamp` - Historical Executed Trades Paged by Timestamp - **Discouraged**

 The `/trades-by-timestamp` endpoint is nearly identical to the `/trades` endpoint.
 The core difference is that the `since` parameter is an RFC3339 timestamp instead of an ID.
 Otherwise, the parameters and response are the same.